 La Cava Baja- 17th century "Tapas Alley" and "Tapa Hopping"

-La Cava Baja is one of the most charming, historic streets in Madrid and it also happens to be gastronomic heaven.
+La Cava Baja is one of the most charming, historic streets in Madrid, and it also happens to be gastronomic heaven.
 Tapas (small portions of traditional or creative dishes) are served standing up or sitting down at the side-by-side, tiny, cozy, tiled restaurants on the Cava Baja.
-Some of the Tapas bars have sublime wine lists, the best one probably being “Tempranillo” which has a 15 foot ceiling, stacked to the top with wine bottles and a list featuring hundreds of vintage Spanish wines at ridiculous prices.
-The way to have Tapas in the Cava Baja is either by booking a table in the back of one of the brick vaulted dining rooms or by “Tapa Hopping” (going to various locales having dishes and glasses of wine in each).
-Excellent Tapas Bars include: Casa Lucio, Tempranillo, Casa Victor, La Cava de Yllan, and La Chata.
+Some of the Tapas bars have sublime wine lists, the best one probably being “Tempranillo,” which has a 15-foot ceiling, stacked to the top with wine bottles and a list featuring hundreds of vintage Spanish wines at ridiculous prices.
+The way to have Tapas in the Cava Baja is either by booking a table in the back of one of the brick-vaulted dining rooms or by “Tapa Hopping” (going to various locales having dishes and glasses of wine in each).
+Excellent Tapas Bars include Casa Lucio, Tempranillo, Casa Victor, La Cava de Yllan, and La Chata.

 This charming Madrid neighborhood is not frequented by the majority of the tourists who visit Madrid, and what a pity.
-The streets are lined with 3 story, colorful buildings with wrought iron art nouveau balconies, covered in flowers.
+The streets are lined with 3 stories, colorful buildings with wrought iron art nouveau balconies, covered in flowers.
 There are quaint cafes, small welcoming restaurants, original shops and pretty squares like the Plaza Dos de Mayo (The 2nd of May square, which was where an uprising against the French took place in 1808).
-A fantastic café, Pepe Botella (named after Napoleon’s brother, who had the reputation of being quite the boozer) is located right on the square, and is full of old photographs, strange bottles, etc.
+A fantastic café, Pepe Botella (named after Napoleon’s brother, who had the reputation of being quite the boozer) is located right on the square and is full of old photographs, strange bottles, etc.